apollographql/apollo-server/docs/source/api/apollo-server.md

 #### `getMiddleware`

-Similar to [`applyMiddleware`](#applymiddleware), though rather than applying the composition of the various Apollo Server middlewares which comprise a full-featured Apollo Server deployment (e.g. middleware for HTTP body parsing, GraphQL Playground, uploads and subscriptions) the `getMiddleware` simply returns the middleware.
+Returns an array of the middlewares that together form a complete instance of Apollo Server.
+Includes middleware for HTTP body parsing, GraphQL Playground, file uploads, and subscriptions.

-The `getMiddleware` method takes the same arguments as `applyMiddleware` **except** `app` should not be passed.
-Instead, the result of `getMiddleware` must be added as a middleware directly to an existing application (e.g. with `app.use(...)`).
+Unlike [`applyMiddleware`](#applymiddleware), `getMiddleware` does _not_ automatically apply Apollo Server middlewares to your application.
+Instead, this method enables you to apply or omit individual middlewares according to your use case.
+For an Express or Koa application, you can apply a particular middleware by calling `app.use`.

-For example, for `apollo-server-express`, this means that rather than passing `applyMiddleware` an `app` which was already initiated from calling `express()`, and `applyMiddleware` "using" (i.e. `app.use`), the implementor will instead call `app.use(...)` on the result of `getMiddleware` with the same arguments.
+The `getMiddleware` method takes the same options as [`applyMiddleware`](#applymiddleware), **except** the `app` option.

 ## `gql`